 When it comes to targeted attacks, 65% of active groups relied on spear phishing as the primary infection vector.
 This is followed by watering hole websites (23%), trojanized software updates (5%), web server exploits (2%), and data storage devices (1%).

 According to Symantec’s 2019 Internet Security Threat Report (ISTR), the top five subject lines for business email compromise (BEC) attacks:

-The top five “types” of data that are compromised in a phishing attack are:
+The top three “types” of data that are compromised in a phishing attack are:

+According to Verizon, organizations also see a 5% drop in stock price in the 6 months following a breach.
 Losses from business email compromise (BEC) have skyrocketed over the last year.
-The FBI’s Internet Crime Report shows that in 2019, BEC scammers made nearly $1.8 billion last year.
-That’s over half of the total losses reported by organizations.
+The FBI’s Internet Crime Report shows that in 2020, BEC scammers made over $1.8 billion – far more than via any other type of cybercrime.

 This cost can be broken down into several different categories, including: